piedicianni/autocomplete-input-hook/README.md

 # Autocomplete input hook

-Simple custom React hook, that fetch query from input field and suggest terms.
+Simple custom React hook, that allows you to fetch data from input field query and suggest matched terms.

 ## Demo on CodeSandbox